muflax-scholars/fume/README.md

 -- http://lesswrong.com/lw/7z1/antiakrasia_tool_like_stickkcom_for_data_nerds/4zey

-That's how it works, anyway.
+That's how it used to work, anyway.
 If I ever find the time, I might explain it some more.

 Requirements
 ============